Our Year 1 Class

 At the beginning of Year 1 your child will be given a packet that will be used as both a homework and reading packet, homework will be given out each Friday.

-• Spellings will be sent home on paper and will be added to Spelling Shed, a minimum of 5 games needs to be played each week.
+- Spellings will be sent home on paper and will be added to Spelling Shed so you can choose which way to learn these words.

-• RWI Speedy Sounds videos will be added weekly to watch at home with your child, these will be the same as the Speed Sounds learnt in class that week.
+- RWI Speedy Sounds videos will be added to watch at home with your child.

 Evidence for all homework needs to be added to Seesaw by Thursday each week so that dojos can be awarded to your child